Spain says goodbye to London despite Berzosa goal

 From the court to the workshop: the goal that didn't fix the engine 🔧

-Berzosa's goal was like a spare part arriving late.
-The car had already lost its wheel in the first half.
+Berzosa's goal was like a spare part that arrives late.
+The car had already lost a wheel in the first half.
 Spain drove with a full tank of intention, but the engine wasn't firing.
 In the end, a mechanical failure in defense and a somewhat rusty tactical chassis sent the team to the garage ahead of time.
 Good thing it wasn't a Formula 1 tournament, because here not even boxing would have saved them.